HELIOS-SG100K-LKC/TOAST-T2D-EWAS/4_TOAST-WGBS-Pipeline-main/RawFASTQ/README.txt

-This folder should contain the fastq files for processing.
+This folder contains the fastq files for processing.